-Class Dojo is intended as a quick and effective method of sharing work and successes, giving parents an insight into the school day and for communication between school and home.
+Class Dojo is intended as a quick and effective method of sharing work and successes, giving parents an insight into the school day and for communication from the school via the Class or School Story section only.
+The school staff no longer use the messaging section of this App and this has been communicated to parents.
 It can be used as an App or on an internet browser:

-- Any messages to parents about topics which are not minor/celebrating successes (i.e. behaviour) should not be sent on Class Dojo - instead email these messages to parents via the admin office as usual. - Parents are encouraged not to message school using Class Dojo unless they are replying to a teacher - parents should contact the admin office as usual with any messages. - If a parent message teachers information that should be shared with the admin office, the teacher will send back a message advising such. - If a parent's message are inappropriate or make a teacher feel uncomfortable, teachers should not message back and inform a member of SLT. - Teachers are encouraged to turn off notifications for Class Dojo to preserve their work-life balance. - To avoid 'spamming parents' with too many updates, teachers will send 2 or 3 messages to the class story each week as a maximum. - Sometimes messages might be posted to the whole school story.
-These should be cleared with a member of SLT first.
+- Any messages to parents should not be sent on Class Dojo instead email these messages to parents via the admin office as usual. - If a parent's comments on Class or School Story are inappropriate or make a teacher feel uncomfortable, teachers should not reply back and must inform a member of SLT. - Teachers are encouraged to turn off notifications for Class Dojo to preserve their work-life balance. - To avoid 'spamming parents' with too many updates, teachers will send 2 or 3 messages to the class story each week as a maximum.